bakubonmo/Rec/README.md

 ## How to Start
-Please run geo2npy to process the dataset <br>
+Please run geo2npy to preprocess <br>
 Please run the file "train" to train the model  <br>
 Please run the file "test" to test the model <br>